Tilted sensitivity analysis in matched observational studies: Tilted sensitivity analysis

 \subsection{Tilting, pair matching, and sign-score statistics}

-To build intuition for the tilted sensitivity analysis, we first describe connections between sensitivity analyses using the tilted test statistics $T_{\Gamma}(w_\Gamma)$ and existing results for sensitivity analyses for an important subset of statistics commonly used in matched observational studies.
-Suppose that for $i=1,...,I$, $T_i$ admits the representation with $a_{i1}\geq a_{i2}$.
-Recalling that $\sum_{j=1}^{n_i}Z_{ij}=1$ for all $i$, any $T_i$ which takes on at most two distinct values for each matched set $i$ may be expressed in this form.
+We first describe connections between sensitivity analyses using the tilted test statistics $T_{\Gamma}(\mathbf{w_\Gamma})$ and existing results for sensitivity analyses for an important subset of statistics commonly used in matched observational studies.
+Suppose $T_i$ takes on at most two distinct values for $i=1,...,I$, admitting the representation with $a_{i1}\geq a_{i2}$ and $(a_{i1},a_{i2})^T$ allowed to differ from set to set.
 From (\ref{eq:ss}), we see that $\sum_{i=1}^I T_i$ is equivalent to an important class of statistics known as sign-score statistics \citep[\S\S 4.3-4.4]{ros88, obs}.
-Statistics admitting the representation (\ref{eq:ss}) include any test statistic in a matched pairs design, along with several important statistics when matching with multiple controls such as the Mantel-Haenszel test statistic with binary outcomes.
-For such test statistics, one can construct a stochastically dominating random variable $B_i$ when (\ref{eq:sensmodel}) holds at $\Gamma$ by assigning $u_{ij}=1$ to observations with $q_{ij} = a_{i1}$, and $u_{ij}=0$ to observations with $q_{ij}=a_{2i}$; see Proposition 14 of \citet[\S 4.4.1]{obs} for details.
+Examples include any test statistic in a matched pairs design, along with several common statistics with multiple controls such as the Mantel-Haenszel test statistic with binary outcomes.
+For such test statistics, one can construct a stochastically dominating random variable $B_i$ when (\ref{eq:sensmodel}) holds at $\Gamma$ by assigning $u_{ij}=1$ to observations with $q_{ij} = a_{i1}$, and $u_{ij}=0$ to observations with $q_{ij}=a_{i2}$; see Proposition 14 of \citet[\S 4.4.1]{obs} for details.
 It follows that $\mu_{\Gamma i}$ in (\ref{eq:AS}), the worst-case expectation that would be returned by the separable algorithm, equals the expectation of the stochastically bounding random variable $B_i$.
-The following illustrates a direct relationship between $T_i-\mu_{\Gamma i}$ and $w_{\Gamma i}T_{\Gamma i}$ for a particular choice of the weights, $w^{(ss)}_{\Gamma i}$.
+The following shows an equivalence between $T_i-\mu_{\Gamma i}$ and $w_{\Gamma i}T_{\Gamma i}$ for a particular choice of the weights, $w^{(ss)}_{\Gamma i}$.

 \begin{proposition} Suppose that $T_i$ admits the representation (\ref{eq:ss}).
 Then,

 \end{proposition}